lucanotluka/lucanotluka/README.md

 This is the GitHub of Luca (not Luka)!

     > Computer Science freshman @ PoliMi
-    > I program in C and C++
+    > I write code in C, C++, Go, Python
-    > I’m learning Python and Git
+    > I’m learning Java and many things that a SysAdmin does :]
     > Super interested in Cryptography, A.I. and Music (!?)

-I hope someday you'll see all my inspirations, turned into code.
+Someday you'll see all my inspirations, turned into code.

 <!---